 If you want to understand Tolstoy’s characterization, then you have to learn Russian.
 If you want to understand the Sci-fi mastery of Liu Cixin, then you must learn Mandarin.
 If you want to dig deep into BTS’s lyrics, then you must learn Korean.

-Various studies have shown that speaking a second language reduces the risk of dementia as well as improving your ability to multitask
+Various studies have shown that speaking a second language reduces the risk of dementia as well as improves your ability to multitask

 As Nelson Mandela said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.”

-The short answer is no. There's no clear answer why, but we can only speculate.
+The short answer is no. There’s no clear answer to why, but we can only speculate.

 I find it easy to learn a language where there is some video element.
 The best channel I have been able to find on Youtube is a series of videos by Masala Chai Media.
 The advantages of this are the transparency of the process.
 You can see how old a video is, how many likes it has, and what the users think of it.
 Don’t make the mistake of watching videos just because they made it onto Youtube.
 Anyone with a camera and a spare 10 minutes can pretend to be a language teacher.